fusion-jena/Meta2KG/README.md

 ## Workflow
 The figure below shows our 4 stages workflow.
-1. Data Acquisition: from 7 Biodiversity data portals we collected a set of metadata files.
+1. **Data Acquisition**: from 7 Biodiversity data portals we collected a set of metadata files.
 Such that we divided them into Seen and Unseen data.
-2. Ontology Development: We work on the Seen Data, the goals of that stage are:
+2. **Ontology Development**: We work on the Seen Data, the goals of that stage are:
    * To develop a shared underlying schema for the 7 repos.
-The results is the [Biodiversity Metadata Ontology (BMO)](https://doi.org/10.5281/zenodo.6948519).
+The result is the [Biodiversity Metadata Ontology (BMO)](https://doi.org/10.5281/zenodo.6948519).
+   * We used the [MakeSchema](https://github.com/fusion-jena/MakeSchema) project to create the final BMO (turtle, n-triples, and RDF/XML files)
    * To Obtain the BMO embeddings that we use for the automatic transformation in the later steps.
-The results is the [Biodiversity Metadata Ontology Embeddings (BMOE)](https://doi.org/10.5281/zenodo.6951658)
+The result is the [Biodiversity Metadata Ontology Embeddings (BMOE)](https://doi.org/10.5281/zenodo.6951658)
-3. Match & Populate: Where we apply the cosine similarity between the BMOE and the Unseen data embeddings.
+3. **Match & Populate**: Where we apply the cosine similarity between the BMOE and the Unseen data embeddings.
 In addition, we provide a validation module that ensure the validity of a KG triple.
    * We evaluated our approach using a manually annotated ground truth: [Biodiversity Metadata Ground Truth](https://doi.org/10.5281/zenodo.6951623)
-4. Release: We publish the final automatically generated knowledge graph in Zenodo [Biodiversity Metadata Knowledge Graph (BMKG)](https://doi.org/10.5281/zenodo.6948573).
+4. **Release**: We publish the final automatically generated knowledge graph in Zenodo [Biodiversity Metadata Knowledge Graph (BMKG)](https://doi.org/10.5281/zenodo.6948573).

 ![Meta2KG Workflow!](images/workflow.png)